Introduction

 .

-The recently installed languages will have a
+The recently installed languages may have a

 symbol.
-They will now have a
+This will change to a

 System Language Filter

-We also need the System-Language Filer.
-The System-Language Code and Web Service-Languages are also useful.
+We also need the System-Language Filter and the System-Language Code plugins.
+The Web Service-Languages plugin is also useful.
+To find these click on

 .
 Then in section